Feast of the Baptism of the Lord: History

 The Tridentine calendar had no feast of the Baptism of the Lord for almost four centuries.
-Then the feast was instituted, under the denomination "Commemoration of the Baptism of our Lord", for celebration on 13 January as a major double, using for the Office and the Mass those previously said on the Octave of the Epiphany, which Pius XII abolished; however, if the Commemoration of the Baptism of Our Lord occurred on Sunday, the Office and Mass were to be those of the Feast of the Holy Family without any commemoration.
+Then the feast was instituted, under the denomination "Commemoration of the Baptism of our Lord", for celebration on 13 January as a major double, using for the Office and the Mass those previously said on the Octave of the Epiphany abolished by Pius XII; however, if the Commemoration of the Baptism of Our Lord occurred on Sunday, the Office and Mass were to be those of the Feast of the Holy Family without any commemoration.

 In his revision of the calendar five years later, Pope John XXIII kept on 13 January the "Commemoration of the Baptism of our Lord Jesus Christ", with the rank of a second-class feast.

 A mere 14 years after the institution of the feast, Pope Paul VI set its date as the first Sunday after January 6 (as early as January 7 or as late as January 13) or, if in a particular country the Epiphany is celebrated on Sunday, January 7 or Sunday, January 8, on Monday, January 8 or Monday, January 9, respectively.

-Pope John Paul II initiated a custom whereby on this feast the Pope baptizes babies in the Sistine Chapel.
+Pope John Paul II initiated the custom on this feast of the reigning Supreme Pontiff baptising babies in the Sistine Chapel.

-Lutheran Churches
+Lutheran churches

-In the past, the Lutheran Churches as with other Western Christian Churches, commemorated the Baptism of the Lord on the octave of the Feast of the Epiphany.
+In the past, the Lutheran churches as with other Western Christian churches, commemorated the Baptism of the Lord on the octave of the Feast of the Epiphany.

 The Feast of the Baptism of the Lord is celebrated today in many Lutheran parishes as a separate feast, on the first Sunday after the feast of the Epiphany.

-Lutheran Churches with Scandinavian history, such as the Evangelical Lutheran Synod celebrate the Baptism of Christ on the final Sunday before Lent on Quinquagesima Sunday.
-Chronologically, the Temptation of Jesus, heard on the 1st Sunday in Lent, immediately follows the Baptism of Jesus.
-This order follows the lectionary which Johannes Bugenhagen included in his church order he brought to Denmark.
+Lutheran churches with Scandinavian history, such as the Evangelical Lutheran Synod celebrate the Baptism of Christ on the final Sunday before Lent, or Quinquagesima Sunday.
+Chronologically, the Temptation of Jesus, heard on the first Sunday in Lent, immediately follows the Baptism of Jesus.
+This follows the lectionary which Johannes Bugenhagen included in his church order he brought to Denmark.